ngscheurich/system/README.md

 them down onto new machines.

-I use [Nix], a purely functional package manager, and various tools within its ecosystem, to declaratively configure the core parts of these systems.
+I use [Nix], a purely functional package manager, and various tools within its ecosystem to declaratively configure the core parts of these systems.

 In addition to the Nix configuration files, this repo also contains: